 Early History of the Sabey family

-Another 265 words (19 lines of text) are included under the topic Early Sabey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sabey research.
+Another 121 words (9 lines of text) covering the years 1758, 1791, 1662, 1739, 1689, 1689, 1691, 1695, 1704, 1730 and 1739 are included under the topic Early Sabey History in all our PDF Extended History products and printed products wherever possible.

 Sabey Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Sabey include Sabine, Sabbe, Sabin, Sabyn, Sabben, Saban and many more.

 Early Notables of the Sabey family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Sabey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sabey family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Sabey were among these contributors, for they have been located in early North American records: Robert Sabin settled in Virginia in 1623; Susan and Thomas Sabin settled in Virginia in 1648; Thomas Sabin settled in Antigua in 1774; William Sabin settled in Boston Massachusetts in 1630.

 Contemporary Notables of the name Sabey (post 1700) +